Calibrating mid-infrared emission as a tracer of obscured star formation on HII-region scales in the era of JWST: Data and Methods

-The observing strategy and data reduction workflow are presented in \cite{Lee2023}, while \cite{Leroy2023} discuss the determination and anchoring of the background level for the MIRI imaging.
-We briefly discuss updates with respect to the reduction procedure implemented in those works.
-Firstly, we used the latest version of the CRDS context (jwst\_1070) and science calibration pipeline (v1.10.0).
+The observing strategy and data reduction workflow are presented in \cite{Lee2023} and Williams et al. (in preparation), respectively.
+Here we briefly discuss specific reduction steps of particular importance for this work, and which represent an update with respect to the early reduction process described in \cite{Lee2023}.
+We used the latest version of the CRDS context (jwst\_1070) and science calibration pipeline (v1.10.0).
 Secondly, we have implemented a custom background matching technique to minimise the per-pixel difference in each pair of overlapping tiles.
 The JWST pipeline assumes a constant background across the image, which is not the case for our observations (in many cases, one half of the image has a significantly lower `background' level than the other).
 Our routine avoids this by calculating the median per-pixel difference in each overlapping pair, and finding values that minimise this across the tile set.
 Thirdly, we have improved the absolute astrometry for the long wavelength MIRI tiles, by basing the astrometric solution of the longer bands on that of the shortest MIRI band (F770W).
 As each tile in each filter is observed close in time, and using the same guide stars, this produces significantly better astrometric solutions than attempting to match each band separately.
 Finally, as discussed in \cite{Leroy2023} the background level of the overall image mosaics are re-scaled to match those of existing \textit{Spitzer} or WISE data.
 This step is necessary because we generally do not have empty sky regions that can used for background subtraction within our mosaics.
-Further details of the reduction strategy will be described in an upcoming publication from the PHANGS--JWST team.